How to Dehydrate White Rice – Dehydrating White Rice, A Step-by-Step Guide

 Step 3.
 Dehydrating the White Rice

-Set the dehydrator thermostat temperature to 135 °F / 57 °C. I find that 18 to 24 hours is about the right amount of time for dehydrating rice.
+Set the dehydrator thermostat temperature to 135 °F (57 °C).
+I find that 18 to 24 hours is about the right amount of time for dehydrating rice.
 Drying times are variable and dependent on your food dehydrator, the ambient temperature and humidity, the number of dehydrator trays, the size of food items, and how crowded you fill your dehydrator trays.

-We have set the dehydrator temperature control to 135 °F / 57 °C.
+We have set the thermostat temperature control to 135 °F (57 °C) for dehydrating rice.

 Case hardening is a phenomenon that can occur during the drying process of certain foods, including rice.
 It refers to the development of a hard outer crust or surface layer on the food, which can prevent the escape of moisture from the interior.
 This can lead to uneven drying and potentially result in moisture retention within the rice grains.